diatomzone/diatomzone.github.io/ZZZNOTES.md

 ## YAML NOTES
 - easier to read than JSON data and allows comments (they can be used interchangeably)
-- 2 types of data, both use indentation (spaces, not tabs) to separate parent and child
+- 2 types of data, both use indentation (double spaces, do not use tabs) to separate parent and child
   1. yaml map: key/value pairs (a dictionary), can be nested, ex: name: budd
     - mapping node: (recommended) each key has one value and order doesn't matter
     - mapping scalar: (maybe an array of strings?) each key can have multiple values and order matters